 Bad Debt Deductions

-The Code allows for business bad debts.
-For non-corporate taxpayers, the loss is allowable in the year the debt becomes completely worthless.
-This loss is only allowable if the taxpayer was engaged in a trade or business and the debt was proximately related to the trade or business.
-The taxpayer must participate in the activity with continuity and regularity and his primary purpose for engaging in the activity must be for income or profit (i.e., not a hobby loss).
-The management of an investment does not qualify.
-Even then, there must be a bona fide debt in the form of a true loan.
-If a third-party lender would not have lent funds on the same terms, an inference arises that the advance is not a true loan.
+To qualify for the deduction, the taxpayer must participate in the activity with continuity and regularity and must have a primary purpose of generating income or profit (i.e., not a hobby loss).
+Moreover, merely managing an investment does not qualify as a trade or business.
+Additionally, for the debt to be deductible, it must be a bona fide debt in the form of a true loan.
+If a third-party lender would not have extended funds on the same terms, there is an inference that the advance is not a true loan.

 Factors Establishing No Bad Debt

-These factors lead the court to conclude that the bad debt deduction was not allowable.
-The result in the case may have been different if the taxpayer was able to show that third party lenders would have made the loan, that he actively worked in the business, and that the loan was well documented.
+Taxpayers should be aware of these factors and take necessary steps to limit the IRS’s ability to challenge bad debt deductions.
+In this case, the court concluded that the bad debt deduction was not allowable because the taxpayer failed to meet these requirements, resulting in a disallowed loss and penalties.
+The result in the case may have been different if the taxpayer was able to show that third-party lenders would have made the loan, that he actively worked in the business, and that the loan was well documented.